MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/import-database.md

 ### Import operation failure

-If the import operation isn't successful, you can do a *rollback*.
-If you select the **Rollback** option after the initial failure of the operation, your target sandbox environment is restored to the state that it was in before the import began.
+If the import operation isn't successful, it automatically *rolls back*.
+Your target sandbox environment is restored to the state that it was in before the import began.
 The rollback operation is made available by the Microsoft Azure SQL Database point-in-time restore capability for restoring the database.
-Rollback is often required if a customization that is present in the target sandbox can't complete a database synchronization with the newly imported data.
+Rollback is required if a customization that is present in the target sandbox can't complete a database synchronization with the newly imported data.

+To cancel an ongoing export operation, use the **Cancel** button.

+To determine the root cause of the failure, use the **Environment change history** page to download the logs for the failed operation.

 ### Data elements that require attention after import